morgant/mlvwmrc/README.md

 ### X Resources

 Some X resources are included for specific applications.
-For example, there are analog `xclock` resources inspired by the 1995 Apple wristwatch.
+For example, there are analog `oclock` & `xclock` resources inspired by the 1995 Apple wristwatch.

 You can test them until your next logout/login cycle by running: